pretorh/lfs-notes/steps/5-temp-system.md

 Add the `user` and `sys` output as this would give an indication of how long serial-only builds could take (some packages do not run much faster on parallel)

-Tracking the first GCC build (the 2nd package) is also useful, as it is about 10 times longer than the 1st (which makes it one of the longest building packages)
+Tracking the first GCC pass (the 2nd package) is also useful, as it is about 10 times longer than Binutils (making it one of the longest building packages)

 The longest build/testing packages are GCC (120x total) and GLibC (~80x total, mostly for the tests)

-Added my timings, when used with `time make --jobs 4` for build and `time make check --jobs 4` (or `test`) for tests (should `TESTSUITEFLAGS` be used here?).
-Times are also relative to the initial bin utils build.
-Parallel timing is relative to bin utils

-The configure time is not tracked, but is usually quite small (though a few seem to take almost longer on configre than build)
+Added my timings, around *all steps*: extracting, patch, configure, build and test (mostly with `--jobs 4`), install and post-install scripts
+All times are relative to Binutils pass 1's `user`+`sys` time, with the parallel (`real`) time listed first

-Small times are not shown (should be ones smaller than 1 SMB)
+Small times are not shown (should be less than Binutils pass 1 in `real` time)

 ## Part 1

 - Bin Utils (pass 1)
-    - remember to time this (defined as 1x)
+    - remember to time this
-    - parallel: 0.3x
+    - time: 0.3x real (user+sys is defined as 1x)
 - GCC (pass 1)
     - patch scripts:
         - `5/gcc/patch-mpfr-mpc-gmp.sh`
         - `5/gcc/patch-lib64.sh`
     - post install scritps:
         - `5/gcc/fix-limits_header.sh`
-    - time: 9x to 13x (3.9x for parallel)
+    - time: 3.8x real (user+sys: 13.0x)
 - Linux API Headers
     - extract from the linux sources (use downloaded version)
     - ensure clean working directory: `make mrproper`